 The Film Chain Transfer – This was used by many in the Hollywood for converting old films into digital format.
 The film chain transfer is a process by which the film that needs to be converted gets loaded into any standard projector.
 The projector flashes the images onto a screen.
 A separate movie camera is then used to capture the images and the new prints are made out.
 These are then stored safely so that there is a replacement for the original one.
 However, there are some issues with quality and there is a flickering that appears on the new film.
 This is because of the shutter that is used by the projector for moving the old film forward.

 A similar technique, using the same principles, is utilized by so-called “film scanners” that scan each film slide as an image and than create a digital video out of those images.
-These film scanners are available online and are relatively affordible, making them a good option for moving old family film to digital formats.
+These film scanners are available online and are relatively affordable, making them a good option for moving old family film to digital formats.

 The Digital Revolution

 During the late 1980s and 1990s, the digital revolution had well and truly begun.
 During the first days of the digital revolution, old 8mm films were converted into digital formats using a process known as interlacing.
 This is also called video interlacing where two images are combined and a new single one is made.
 This is done by alternating lines from each one.
 This did help quite a bit when these digital films were played on the television tubes.
 It was a big improvement over the conventional movie projectors.
-However, as higher definition televisions, computer screens and mobile phones became popular it was only a matter of time before new technologies of conversion came into being.
+However, as higher definition televisions, computer screens and mobile phones became popular it was only a matter of time before new technologies of conversion came into being such as Putocker.
 These are called as HD formats.

 Converting 8MM Films To DVD